 Try Square for Retail free for 30 days.

 But even if you plan your inventory levels strategically, managing it all can be challenging, particularly if you’re an omnichannel business.
-Before the holidays, implement a retail pos solution that allows you to sync your inventory across both your online store and your brick-and-mortar store. (i.e., when you sell a product in your brick-and-mortar store, the inventory level in your online store automatically adjusts).
-Learn how to get your online store and brick-and-mortar ready for the holidays with our new ebook The Savvy Business Owner’s Guide to Omnichannel Holiday Success in partnership with Ecwid.
+Before the Christmas rush, implement a retail POS solution that allows you to sync your inventory across both your online store and your brick-and-mortar store. (i.e., when you sell a product in your brick-and-mortar store, the inventory level in your online store automatically adjusts).

-The holidays are busy for everyone, including your staff.
-So if you haven’t already, dedicate this week to nailing down your holiday shift schedules.
-Streamlining all of this — especially during the crazed holidays — is a lot more easy if you have an employee scheduling system or app.
+The festive season is busy for everyone, including your staff.
+So if you haven’t already, dedicate this week to nailing down your Christmas shift schedules.
+Streamlining all of this — especially during this crazy time — is a lot easier if you have an employee scheduling system or app.
 It helps you manage everything remotely and makes checking shifts easier for both you and your staff.
 Square App Marketplace has a number of solutions you can sync to your Square account that take the hassle out of employee scheduling.

-If a bunch of your staff will be out for the holidays, it’s likely you need some extra hands on deck.
+If a bunch of your staff will be absent over the Christmas period, it’s likely you need some extra hands on deck.
 (Last year’s data can help you figure out which days were particularly busy.)
 In that case, it’s time to start your search for seasonal help.
-But before you do, make sure you’ve dotted your i’s and crossed your t’s when it comes to seasonal employee labor laws.
-Check out our new ebook, the Seasonal Hiring Guide for the 2016 Holidays we wrote with our friends at Xero.
-It covers how to hire solid seasonal workers, train them quickly, and manage your holiday payroll processing and cash flow.
+But before you do, make sure you check out How to Prepare your Seasonal Staffing Strategy.

-Even if you don’t have big bucks (or the time) to spend on marketing this holiday season, you should still do something to get your business on the shopping radar.
+Even if you don’t have big bucks (or the time) to spend on marketing this Christmas, you should still do something to get your business on the shopping radar.
 Strategic email marketing and social media campaigns are a great way to create some business buzz on a shoestring budget.
-Square’s Email Marketing Service (which will have Thanksgiving, Black Friday, and holiday-themed templates ready to go) is a particularly effective marketing avenue.
+Square’s Email Marketing Service is a particularly effective marketing avenue.
 The tool automatically segments your email list by your loyal, casual, or lapsed customers, which means you can laser-target your messaging.

-Regardless of what you decide to do in terms of marketing, you need to get organized.
+Regardless of what you decide to do in terms of marketing, you need to get organised.
 That means plotting out which days to launch your campaigns, and deciding how to nurture them throughout the season.
-Now is also the time to gather any assets you need (like holiday-themed or product images) and begin crafting your messaging (for both email and social media).
+Now is also the time to gather any assets you need (like Christmas-themed or product images) and begin crafting your messaging (for both email and social media).